shafinsiddique/notes/architecture/docker.md

 THe docker image consists of all source code, node js installation, any dependencies.

-BEfore when we used to host applications on servers, we would have to spend quite a bit of time installing all dependencies onto the server computer.
+Before when we used to host applications on servers, we would have to spend quite a bit of time installing all dependencies onto the server computer.

 With docker, everything is held in a container and the server computer can simply run the container.